 Historically, because of the relatively small size and nature of each individual currency exposure, we did not regularly employ hedging techniques designed to mitigate foreign currency exposures.
 During the second quarter of 2008, with the acquisition of Zetex, we adopted forward exchange contracts, designated as foreign-currency cash flow hedges, to reduce the potentially adverse effects of foreign-currency exchange rate fluctuations that occur in the normal course of business.
 We use forward exchange contracts to hedge, thereby attempting to reduce our overall exposure to the effects of currency fluctuations on cash flows.
 We do not permit speculation in financial instruments for profit on the exchange rate price fluctuation, trading in currencies for which there are no underlying exposures, or entering into trades for any currency to intentionally increase the underlying exposure.
 As part of our overall strategy to manage the level of exposure to the risk of foreign currency exchange rate fluctuations, primarily to changes in the value of the Euro and the British Pound Sterling, we hedge a portion of our foreign currency exposures anticipated over the ensuing twelve-months to two-year periods.
-In doing so, we use foreign currency exchange contracts, primarily relating to the operations acquired from Zetex, of approximately \$18 million that mature monthly over the next twelve months.
+In doing so, we use foreign currency exchange contracts that generally have maturities of three months to two years to provide continuing coverage throughout the hedging period.
+As of December 31, 2008, we have forward contracts, primarily relating to the operations acquired from Zetex, of approximately \$18 million that mature monthly over the next twelve months.
 Currently we do not intend to enter into additional forward contracts.